Morchella

 Morchella, the true morels, is a genus of edible sac fungi closely related to anatomically simpler cup fungi in the order Pezizales (division Ascomycota).
 These distinctive fungi have a honeycomb appearance due to the network of ridges with pits composing their caps.

-Morels are prized by gourmet cooks, particularly in Catalan and French cuisine.
+Morels are prized by gourmet cooks, particularly in Catalan and French cuisine, but can be toxic if consumed raw or undercooked.
 Due to difficulties in cultivation, commercial harvesting of wild morels has become a multimillion-dollar industry in the temperate Northern Hemisphere, in particular North America, Turkey, China, the Himalayas, India, and Pakistan where these highly prized fungi are found in abundance.

 Typified by Morchella esculenta in 1794, the genus has been the source of considerable taxonomical controversy throughout the years, mostly with regard to the number of species involved, with some mycologists recognising as few as three species and others over thirty.
 Current molecular phylogenetics suggest there might be over seventy species of Morchella worldwide, most of them exhibiting high continental endemism and provincialism.

 The genus is currently the focus of extensive phylogenetic, biogeographical, taxonomical and nomenclatural studies, and several new species have been described from Australia, Canada, Cyprus, Israel, Spain, and Turkey.

+Description

+Morels resemble a honeycomb due to the network of ridges with pits composing their caps.
+Morels have a convoluted head/cap, and are varied in shape and habitat.

+Similar species

+When foraging for morels, one must be absolutely sure of identification.
+There are many look-alikes often referred to as "false morels", most notably Gyromitra.
+These also include members of the most closely related genus, Verpa, which are highly poisonous.
+Other mushrooms can also be mistaken for morels, including some species of stinkhorns, or Phallaceae, which have a similarly shaped cap but a distinctive foul odor.
+It is important to take care when harvesting and identifying mushrooms, particularly morels.